buy big live oak trees

 Did you know?

-• All trees in the United States removes around 1 million tons of CO2 a year
+• All trees in the United States remove around 1 million tons of CO2 a year.

 Often communities can save thousands of dollars by planting large trees to control storm water instead of building facilities to control the storm water.